Premises Liability

 Liability for Falls on Snow and Ice.

-A landlord may be legally responsible for injuries suffered as the result of an unnatural accumulation of ice or snow.
-Whether an accumulation of snow is natural or unnatural is left to a jury.
-For example, if a downspout is placed in a position that dumps water onto the stairs which then freezes and an individual falls, the landowner or maintenance company may be responsible for the damages.
+1. A downspout placed in a position that dumps water onto the stairs which then freezes and an individual falls.
 Where the ice came from, how long it had been there and what action the landowner took or should have taken are all issues which should be discussed with an experienced personal injury lawyer.

 Building Codes